clockworksoul/smudge/README.md

 ### Starting the server
-Once everything else is done, starting the server is trivial.
+Once everything else is done, starting the server is trivial:

 Simply call: `smudge.Begin()`